kjepo/lisp/README.md

 Enter the *root set*.

-The root set is a list of global variables which we can find after garbage collection.
+The root set is a set of global variables which we can find after garbage collection.
 The stop-and-copy algorithms works by first placing the root set in the empty half.
 It then follows all references from the root set, copying reachable objects into the empty half.

-In our case, the root set is a list
+In our case, the root set is
 `env val unev argl proc expr prim_proc stack cont conscell tmp1 tmp2 tmp3`.
 The first 10 objects in this list belong to the register machine (which is described in SICP).
 The last four, `conscell`, `tmp1`, `tmp2` and `tmp3`, are global variables that we can use to safely maintain a reference to an object, if garbage collection is suddenly invoked.

-In detail, before garbage collection starts, the root set is updated with the current values of the variables above.
-The root set is then placed at the beginning (index 1) of the new memory where live objects are later copied into.
-After garbage collection, when the dust has settled, we can retrieve the root set again at index 1 in the new space.
+In detail, before garbage collection starts, the root set is placed at the beginning (index 1) of the new memory where live objects are later copied into.
+After garbage collection, when the dust has settled, we can retrieve the root set variables again at index 1 in the new space.

 A word of warning: the variables `tmp1`, `tmp2` and `tmp3` are globals so you can't use them in a recursive function.
 By now, you should realize that the sudden invocation of the